shreyasjeetsingh/Analyze_Music/README.md

 A Python tool that builds playlists based on the "vibe" of a single song you pick.
 Give it one track, and it analyzes audio features to find and recommend similar songs from your local music library.

-> ⚠️ **Status:** Work in progress — this is currently a working prototype, not a finished product.

 ## How It Works

 1. Scans your local music library and reads track metadata.